 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 How To Get Optimal Sleep For Weight Loss

-You can help optimize your weight loss by doing several things:
+You can help optimize your sleep for weight loss by doing several things:

 Reduce Screen Time

 Turn off the TV an hour before bed, and restrict phone use right before bed.
-This allows your body’s circadian rhythm to wind down more easily instead of getting brighter, which stimulates the production of cortisol (a stimulant that interferes with sleep).
+This allows your brain to wind down more easily instead of getting stimulated by the bright screen, which stimulates the production of cortisol (a stimulant that interferes with sleep).

 Practice Better Sleep Hygiene

 Make sure your room is dark, quiet, and cool so you can get better, more restful sleep.
-And don’t drink alcohol—it’ll only help you fall asleep faster but it will also cause poor-quality sleep and interrupted dreams (leading to fatigue during the day) (1).
+And don’t drink alcohol before bed—it might help you fall asleep faster but it will also cause poor-quality sleep and interrupted dreams (leading to fatigue during the day) (1).

 Limit Caffeine Intake

-One cup of coffee isn’t necessarily bad, but consuming too much can be problematic for your sleep cycle.
+One cup of coffee isn’t necessarily bad, but consuming too much too late in the day can be problematic for your sleep cycle.
 It takes about 6 hours before half the caffeine in your system is used up—so if you drink a lot of coffee or energy drinks throughout the day, you’re likely to have issues with sleep when it’s time to go to bed (3).
 Make sure to not drink anything caffeinated after noon.